Comparing two samples using stambo

 Grouped data

-A very common scenario we should consider is when data is grouped.
+A very common scenario we should consider is when data is grouped (or clustered).
 For example, we have multiple datapoints from the same subjects.

 Below is the simulation code that generates synthetic data for case when we have multiple datapoints from the same subject.
 To see if your data is grouped, you can plot a covaraince matrix of your data.